 What are the best takedowns for Brazilian Jiu-Jitsu?
 Is it Judo throw,s wrestling takedowns or Sambo rolls?
 How about our very own guard pulling?
-Thinking in this sense is a great way to learn techniques. however, it is not a great way to find the answer you’re looking for.
+Thinking in this sense is a great way to learn techniques.
+However, it is not a great way to find the answer you’re looking for.
 Instead, you should think about what’s the best way to engage someone while standing in BJJ?
-From there on, figure out how you, personally, prefer to engage people on their feet.
-Only then can you truly figure out what’s the best way to take someone down?
-In terms of engaging in a superior fashion, consider entangling with the upper body.
+From there on, figure out how you prefer to engage people on their feet.
+Only then can you honestly figure out what the best way to take someone down is?
+In terms of fighting in a superior fashion, consider entangling with the upper body.
 Clinching is something most of us take for granted, so an Adam Wheeler DVD is here to clear up all the confusion.

 ON SALE HERE:

 Adam Wheeler – Upper Body Takedowns (DVD / OnDemand)

 Clinching while looking to establish dominance in the standing exchanges of grappling is as old as grappling.
 Even striking based martial arts like Muay Thai spends a lot of time working on the clinch.
 In BJJ, Gi or No-Gi, people almost always go for upper body engagement rather than attacking the legs first.
 Actually, this is natural, as it is a safer way to pursue things.
 Adam Wheeler is an Olympic medalist wrestler and a BJJ black belt that likes to explore the realm of upper body takedowns.
 After all, upper body entanglements take you right past grip fighting and most of your opponent’s defenses.
 Do they work?
 See for your self in the “Upper Body Takedowns For Grappling” Adam Wheeler DVD.